 Research suggests that children who grow up in violent environments are more likely to use aggression to resolve conflicts, and that exposure to such violence can impact student learning.
 In addition, some studies indicate that it is important for children to build skills that enable them to develop sympathy and empathy for others, and maintain positive relationships.

 When young learners are performing below average in school, how can we close the learning gap?
-In this study, researchers go to Lima, Peru to evaluate the impact of a program that aims to help low-performing students, mostly from low-income urban households, master basic skills in science through targeted teaching that allows them to advance at their own pace.
-If the program proves effective, it may be expanded across Peru.
+In this study, researchers partnered with Universidad Cayetano Heredia to design and evaluate the impact of a program aimed at helping low-performing students—mostly from low-income urban households—master basic skills in science.

 In Peru, a majority of children perform below their grade level in math.
 Researchers evaluated the impact of an innovative math skills program on kindergartners’ numeracy and ability to recognize shapes.
 Results showed that the program significantly improved math scores immediately after the program ended, but the impacts had mostly dissipated one year after the program ended.